cmsc240-f23/cmsc240-f23.github.io/labs/lab10.md

 git merge YOUR_NAME_feature_branch
 ```

+* Use GitGraph to view the resulting changes to the repository graph.

-Show the main branch version of your .cpp file after your feature branch was merged into the main branch.
+View the main branch version of your `.cpp` file after your feature branch was merged into the main branch.
 ```shell
 cat YOUR_CLASS.cpp
 ```